HIP REPLACEMENT SURGERY

 HOW LONG WILL I STAY IN THE CLINIC?

-The Duval Clinic is the only private clinic in Canada to offer individual convalescence rooms.
+The Duval Clinic is the only private clinic in Canada that specializes in hip and knee replacements and offers patients private rooms during their short stay.
 The length of stay varies from one patient to another between 1 and 2 days.
 Your orthopaedic surgeon and a physician specialized in pre- and post-operative orthopaedic care will provide a safe environment for your recovery.
 However, the advancement of operative techniques, optimization of postoperative pain control, better organization of home care, as well as effective multidisciplinary collaboration have made it possible to offer you the possibility to spend less than 24 hours in the clinic after your surgery and have an organized and safe discharge.
 Your surgeon and attending team will inform you if you are eligible for this accelerated recovery protocol (day surgery).

 CAN I PLAY SPORTS WITH A TOTAL HIP REPLACEMENT?